 - I left the breadcrumbs out to make it lighter/healthier, and everything still holds together nicely.

-- I added lemon zest, which results in such a fresh flavor.
+- I added lemon zest, which results in such a fresh flavour.
 Don’t skip this ingredient!

 - I added nutritional yeast, but feel free to leave it out if you’re not a fan or don’t own any.
 It’s not a deal-breaker.